Wednesday, 27 December 2017

 CELEBRATING!!!

-To celebrate this shortlisting and the festive season, all four V. Press pamphlets from this 2016/2017 are available below with £1.50 off their usual price.
-[This offer is for U.K. delivery only and runs until the end of 2017, and through the links below only.]
+To celebrate this shortlisting and the festive season, all four V. Press pamphlets from this 2016/2017 were available [edited May 2025] with £1.50 off their usual price.

 IN THE TLS